ISO 27001 certification shows that an organization implemented the necessary security measures to secure its data.

 This international standard outlines how organizations should manage information security by demonstrating a proper investment for adequate security protocols.

-An Information Security Management Systems is a document that consists of the processes and policies to manage organizational data.
+An Information Security Management Systems (ISMS) is a document that consists of the processes and policies to manage organizational data.
 Through the management system, an organization proactively minimizes risks and mitigates the impact of security breaches.

 To achieve the ISO 27001 certification, an organization will need to demonstrate its managing all sensitive data and information according to the required standards.
 Businesses receive their certification after an accredited auditor performs an audit on its policies, practices, procedures and affirms it meets the set requirements.